 There’s a dirty secret about AI-assisted coding: it’s often too helpful.

 Ask an AI to implement a feature and it will.
-Quickly.
-Confidently.
-It’ll reach across your codebase, modify whatever it needs, create new utilities that duplicate existing ones, and deliver working code that makes you slightly uncomfortable.
+Quickly and confidently.
+It’ll reach across your codebase, modify whatever it needs, create utilities that duplicate existing ones, deliver working code that makes you uncomfortable.

-After months of working with AI coding assistants, I’ve started to recognize the pattern.
 The AI isn’t bad at coding.
 It’s bad at not coding.
-It lacks the instinct that experienced developers have: the pause before typing, the “wait, where should this actually live?” moment, the awareness that every line you write exists in a larger context.
+It lacks the pause that experienced developers have: the “wait, where should this actually live?” moment.
+The awareness that every line you write exists in a larger context.

-When I’m deep in a module, I have a kind of tunnel vision.
-I know what’s in scope.
-I know what interfaces I can depend on.
-If I need something from another layer, I feel a little friction.
-I have to import it, maybe check how it works, consider whether I’m creating an awkward dependency.
+When I’m deep in a module, I have tunnel vision.
+I know what’s in scope, what interfaces I can depend on.
+If I need something from another layer, I feel friction.
+Import it.
+Check how it works.
+Consider whether I’m creating an awkward dependency.

 AI feels none of this friction.

-It sees your entire codebase as one flat surface.
-Need a helper function?
-It’ll create one, even if three similar ones exist.
+It sees your entire codebase as flat.
+Need a helper?
+Create one, even if three similar ones exist.
 Need to call into another module?
-It’ll reach right in, maybe even modify that module’s internals to make things easier.
+Reach right in; maybe modify that module’s internals to make things easier.
 Need a new method on an interface?
 Added.
-No thought given to the other implementations or callers.
+No thought given to other implementations or callers.

-The result is code that works in isolation but degrades the system.
+The result: code that works in isolation but degrades the system.

 Single Responsibility as Silos

 The Single Responsibility Principle says a module should have one reason to change.
-But there’s a corollary that’s more useful for AI: a module should have clear boundaries about what it knows and doesn’t know.
+More useful for AI: a module should have clear boundaries about what it knows and doesn’t know.

 - What module am I in?